 Q. Can you use a tap and die set on wood?

 Tap and die sets that are intended for cutting metal should not be used on wood.
 However, sets that are designed to be used on wood, like the Kings County Tools Tap and Die Set, make quick work of cutting threads in wooden holes or making wooden bolts.

 Q. What is the best material for a tap and die set?

 The material you use should be based on the material you’ll be cutting.
-High-speed steel (HSS) is the most commonly used material because it can be used to cut most metals used in tap and die applications, however, cobalt or titanium may also be used for very hard materials like stainless steel.
+High-speed steel (HSS) is the most commonly used material, because it can be used to cut most metals used in tap and die applications.
+Cobalt or titanium may also be used for very hard materials like stainless steel.